- 10 days - 9 nights

 Enjoy your breakfast at the hotel in Athens

-The ship will depart at 11:00am local time.
+The ship will depart frat 11:00am local time.
 In the afternoon, the cruise will arrive in Mykonos.
 The island of Mykonos is a marvelous cosmopolitan holiday hotspot that combines an international jet set atmosphere and stimulating nightlife.
 We can recommend that you take a non-chalant stroll in Mykonos town to admire the whitewashed houses and flowered balconies and to visit the beautiful church of Panagia Paraportiani.
 Other attractions in Mykonos town include the island’s trademark, the windmills and the charming area of Mykonos Little Venice.

-Departure to Kusadasi.
+Departure to Kusadasi in Turkey.

 Overnight on board (Breakfast, Lunch & Dinner Included)